This post may contain affiliate links. Read our disclosure policy here.

 - 1 large white onion, finely chopped, divided

-- 8 corn tortillas store-bought or homemade, warmed
+- 8-12 corn or flour tortillas street taco sized or regular, warmed

 - Pico de Gallo